TMP Course Descriptions: Period 4

 D1 | The Four Domains of Leadership

-Led by: Kenneth Lamb, PhD, P.E., Student Innovation Idea Lab at Cal Poly Pomona
+Led by: Kenneth Lamb, Ph.D., P.E., Director, Student Innovation Idea Labs, Cal Poly Pomona

 Kenneth Lamb

-Director, Student Innovation Lab at Cal Poly Pomona
+Director, Student Innovation Idea Labs, Cal Poly Pomona

-Kenneth Lamb is the faculty director of the Student Innovation Idea Labs at Cal Poly Pomona, the Lead Faculty of the College Engineering Leadership program and Associate Professor of Civil Engineering.
+Kenneth Lamb is the Faculty Director of the Student Innovation Idea Labs at Cal Poly Pomona, the Lead Faculty of the College Engineering Leadership Program and Professor of Civil Engineering.

 As a consulting systems engineer, Kenneth worked on various projects related to water systems (potable, sanitary and storm) and learned to appreciate effective leadership as a key resource for project success.
 As a faculty member he co-led the conversion from quarter to semester terms for the civil and construction engineering programs at Cal Poly Pomona.
 This experience helped him see the importance of establishing personal, transparent, guiding principles to help facilitate difficult conversations with other people.